 But after that faith is come, we are no longer under a schoolmaster.
 (Galatians 3:25)

 Phew.
 Are you still with me?

 There’s been a running theme through this series.
 Can I break it down even more simply?

 1) I’m not good enough to please God – ever.
 This is why legalism is futile.

 2) I need Jesus, his grace and his righteousness – both for salvation and for power for daily living

 3) His grace and righteousness are enough for me, every day

-4) Even when I fail, God accepts me because I have accepted Christ
+4) Even when I, inevitably, end up sinning – God accepts me because I have accepted Christ

 I’m not sure how to make it any more simple.
 I feel like it makes sense in my head but I’m failing to explain it well because I know it’s a big thing to take in.

 So then, what do we do with all of the commands of Scripture, especially those that fall outside of the Mosaic law (as in the teachings of Christ in the gospels and the guidelines for Christian living found in the New Testament)?